Frequently Asked Questions

 - All official college transcripts

-Students with less than 30 college-level credits also must submit an official high school transcript and SAT/ACT scores.
+Students with less than 30 college-level credits also must submit an official high school transcript.

 Q: Do D grades transfer to Montclair State?